thubregtsen/qhack/submission/blogpost.md

 Both Xanadu's and IBM's approached differed in some fundamental details, but one thing was clear: the door to quantum kernel methods was open!
 Building upon this belief Maria Schuld recently published _Quantum Machine Learning Models are Kernel Methods_ [7].
 This paper elaborates the technical details of quantum kernels, so they stand on firm grounds for everyone else to build novel models.

-In particular, a very natural procedure to build the QEK from an embedding Ansatz was provided. **(JJM: not really, that was all known before.
-I would just remove that sentence)**

 ## Trainable Kernels